filiperomero2/ViralUnity/README.md

     2 directories, 4 files

 Importantly, in case this directory organization is not strictly available, the pipeline will fail.
-Each sample directory is expected to only have two (R1 and R2) fastq files.
+Any directory outside these specifications on the root directory will halt execution.
+Each sample directory is expected to only have two (R1 and R2) fastq files (with .fastq or .fastq.gz extensions).
 Sample names should not include the underline character (_).

 If the structure is followed, the script iterates over these directories, performing QC (trimmomatic), read mapping (Bowtie2), variant calling (bcftools) and consensus sequence inferences (bcftoools/bedtools).
 QC reports are generated with fastQC and multiQC.
 The results from all these analysis are stored in a directory with the suffix RESULTS/, created within the path specified by argument 1.

 ### Run

-To effectively run the pipeline, just activate the conda environment and use a simple command line, examplified as follows:
+To effectively run the pipeline, just activate the conda environment and launch the analysis:

     $ conda activate ViralUnity
+    $ ~/ViralUnity/SCRIPT/ViralUnity.sh --LIBDIR ~/LIBRARIES/RUN_1/ --OUTDIR ~/ANALYSIS/RUN1/ --REF ~/REFERENCE_GENOMES/reference.fasta --ADAPTERS ~/trimmomatic/adapter.fa

+One may also specify custom depth thresholds and number of processing threads:

-    $ ~/ViralUnity/SCRIPT/ViralUnity.sh --LIBDIR ~/LIBRARIES/RUN_1/ --REF ~/REFERENCE_GENOMES/reference.fasta --ADAPTERS ~/trimmomatic/adapters.fa --MINCOV 200 --THREADS 6
+    $ ~/ViralUnity/SCRIPT/ViralUnity.sh --LIBDIR ~/LIBRARIES/RUN_1/ --OUTDIR ~/ANALYSIS/RUN1/ --REF ~/REFERENCE_GENOMES/reference.fasta --ADAPTERS ~/trimmomatic/adapter.fa --MINCOV 200 --THREADS 6

-These lines would make all dependencies available, start the analysis for all samples stored in the first path, using as reference the fasta file specified in the second.
-Additionaly, consensus genome sequences sites with less then 200x depth would be masked and the analysis would use 6 threads.
+The output directory contains 2 report files, one with assembly statistics and other with a timestamp for each sample processing.
+In addition, four directories are also created, comprehending QC reports for raw and filtered data, mapping and variants associated files and consensus sequences.

 ### Note on segmented viruses